WebAssembly/spec/spectec/test-prose/TEST.md

   - Under the context C with .LOCALS appended by (SET, t_1)* :: lct* with .LABELS appended by [t_2*] with .RETURN appended by ?(t_2*), the expression expr is valid with the value type sequence t_2*.

 Global_ok
-- the global (GLOBAL globaltype expr) is valid with the global type globaltype if and only if:
+- the global (GLOBAL globaltype expr) is valid with the global type globaltype if:
   - the global type gt is valid.
   - globaltype is (mut, t).
   - the expression expr is valid with the value type t.
   - the expression expr is constant.

 Table_ok
-- the table (TABLE tabletype expr) is valid with the table type tabletype if and only if:
+- the table (TABLE tabletype expr) is valid with the table type tabletype if:
   - the table type tt is valid.
   - tabletype is (lim, rt).
   - the expression expr is valid with the value type rt.
   - the expression expr is constant.

 Mem_ok
-- the memory (MEMORY memtype) is valid with the memory type memtype if and only if:
+- the memory (MEMORY memtype) is valid with the memory type memtype if:
   - the memory type memtype is valid.

 Tag_ok
-- the tag (TAG x) is valid with the memory type C.TYPES[x] if and only if:
+- the tag (TAG x) is valid with the memory type C.TYPES[x] if:
   - |C.TYPES| is greater than x.
   - $expanddt(C.TYPES[x]) is (FUNC functype).

 Elemmode_ok
-- the elemmode elemmode_u0 is valid with the element type rt if and only if:
+- the elemmode elemmode_u0 is valid with the element type rt if:
   - Either:
     - elemmode_u0 is (ACTIVE x expr).
     - |C.TABLES| is greater than x.